Custody And Visitation Agreement Attorneys

-If you have decided to file for divorce or you are already a party to a divorce proceeding, and there are minor children involved, you will need to make some difficult decisions regarding the custody of your children and how much time they spend with each parent.
+If you have minor children and have decided to file for divorce or are already involved in a divorce proceeding, you will need to make some difficult decisions regarding the custody of your children.
 Child custody and visitation issues are often emotionally charged and can be among the most difficult challenges faced during divorce.
-You want an experienced lawyer, one who has worked extensively with others in similar situations, who can help you identify your options and fashion solutions that are in the best interests of your children while protecting your rights as a parent.
+Deciding how much time your children spend with each parent is rarely an easy negotiation.
+At Bertolini, Schroeder & Blount, Attorneys at Law, we have worked extensively with others in similar situations.
+We can help you identify your options and fashion solutions that are in the best interests of your children and protect your rights as a parent.

 When minor children are involved in a divorce proceeding, Nebraska law requires a parenting plan.
 We will help you structure an agreement that: